Fred78290/autoscaled-masterkube-aws/README.md

 # Introduction

-This directory contains everthing to create an autoscaled cluster with vSphere.
+This directory contains everthing to create an autoscaled cluster with AWS.

 ## Prerequistes